LucasBroda/LucasBroda/README.md

 - 👋 Hi, I’m @LucasBroda
-- 👀 I’m interested in informatic
+- 👀 I’m interested in informatic, I(m actually a studient in computer science at the IUT of Lens
-- 🌱 I’m currently learning python,java,sql,Hugo
+- 🌱 I’m currently learning php(Laravel), typescript(Angular), javascript, and some stuff in HTML/CSS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 LucasBroda/LucasBroda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.